spatie/docs.spatie.be-old/resources/views/laravel-server-monitor/v1/monitoring-basics/writing-your-own-checks.md

 ### Determining when a check will run the next

 If you scheduled `php artisan server-monitor:run-checks`, [like we recommended](https://docs.spatie.be/laravel-server-monitor/v1/installation-and-setup#scheduling), to run every minute a successful check will run again 10 minutes later.
-If it succeeds it'll be run again the next minute.
+If it fails it'll be run again the next minute.

 This behaviour is defined on the `Spatie\ServerMonitor\CheckDefinitions\CheckDefinition` class where all `CheckDefinitions` are extending from.